Mikejo5000/vsts-docs-pr/docs/work/backlogs/work-item-template.md

 <!---
 > [!NOTE]
->**Feature availability**: The ability to add and remove tags from a template is supported from VSTS and TFS 2017 and later versions.
+>**Feature availability**: The ability to add and remove tags from a template is supported from Azure Codex and TFS 2017 and later versions.
 -->

 You can add tags to a template and they'll be applied to the work item when you use the template.